artificialcitizens/acai.so/CONTRIBUTING.md

 - When you’re ready to create a pull request, be sure to:

-  - Have test cases for the new code.
+  - Have test cases for new code.
 If you have questions about how to do it, please ask in your pull request.

   - Run all the tests to ensure nothing else was accidentally broken.